akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ![Chapter](Goose_Bride-goosemark-cut_small.png)

-## Chapter 5½ – The Weight of Stanwey
+## Chapter 5 – Measure of the Hall

 It was a still evening in the hall at *Stanwey*.
 The spring planting was done, and the heat of Beatrice's July *Name Day* was still a moon’s turn away.
 She watched her father trace a finger along the vellum of his *Psalter*, his lips moving with the Latin wording.

 "Father?" she asked softly.

 He paused, the precious book resting on his knees.
-"My pet?"
+"My dear?"

 "How many winters have I lived through?
 Truly?"